-Classroom, Laboratory and Non-Academic Areas
+Classroom, Laboratory and Non-Academic Areas:

-- A. Students are to dress in a manner which is appropriate to their department and which properly represents the College.
-Students are expected to comply with instructor/program requirements. - B. Instructors reserve the right to refuse admittance of a student into class who in their judgment the dress or appearance of said student is a distraction or is determined to be offensive to the rest of the class. - C. Students are required to maintain good grooming and personal hygiene. - D. Students enrolled in Automotive Technology, Auto Collision Repair Technology and Diesel Mechanics are required to dress appropriately to meet class dress standards and safety requirements. - E. For safety reasons, students may be requested to secure long hair and/or loose clothing before entering the classroom or laboratory area. - F. Unless by exception for cosmetic, medically-related reasons, protective safety or as part of a required department uniform, no hats or headgear are to be worn in classroom or laboratory areas. - G. Absolutely no vulgar or abusive language will be permitted anywhere within the confines of the learning environment.
-This includes, but is not limited to, laboratory and class areas, break areas, hallways, offices and entrances to the buildings. - H. There shall be no running or "horse play" in any instructional building. - I. Tobacco use of any form is not permitted in any campus building.
-EFFECTIVE JANUARY 1, 2013, ALL STUDENT HOUSING IS NON-SMOKING. - J. Food and drink are only allowed in the classroom or laboratory area subject to the discretion of the instructor.
-Instructors will ensure that classroom and laboratory areas are cleaned of litter at the end of each period. - K. Students shall leave hallways, sidewalks and break areas (including outside break areas) free of litter following break periods (includes cigarette butts).
+- Students are to dress in a manner which is appropriate to their department and which properly represents the College.
+Students are expected to comply with instructor/program requirements. - Instructors reserve the right to refuse admittance of a student into class who in their judgment the dress or appearance of said student is a distraction or is determined to be offensive to the rest of the class. - Students are required to maintain good grooming and personal hygiene. - Students are required to dress appropriately to meet class dress standards and safety requirements. - For safety reasons, students may be requested to secure long hair and/or loose clothing before entering the classroom or laboratory area. - Unless by exception for cosmetic, medically-related reasons, protective safety or as part of a required department uniform, no hats or headgear are to be worn in classroom or laboratory areas. - Absolutely no vulgar or abusive language will be permitted anywhere within the confines of the learning environment.
+This includes, but is not limited to, laboratory and class areas, break areas,

+- hallways, offices and entrances to the buildings. - There shall be no running or "horse play" in any instructional building. - Tobacco use of any form is not permitted in any campus building.
+EFFECTIVE JANUARY 1, 2013, ALL STUDENT HOUSING IS NON-SMOKING. - Food and drink are only allowed in the classroom or laboratory area subject to the discretion of the instructor.
+Instructors will ensure that classroom and laboratory areas are cleaned of litter at the end of each period. - Students shall leave hallways, sidewalks and break areas (including outside break areas) free of litter following break periods (includes cigarette butts). - All working areas and work benches must be left clean at the end of the job/day.

-- L. All working areas and work benches must be left clean at the end of the job/day. - M. Additional and specific requirements may be determined by each program or division.
-Students are expected to know these require ments and comply with the established standards.
-Violations of the aforementioned rules and regulations and other additional require ments determined by the program or division are addressed in the same manner defined for violations of the Code of Disciplinary and Judicial Procedures (Code of Conduct). - N. The College reserves the right to determine when a student's dress is inappropriate for a particular occasion or place on campus.
-This includes, but is not limited to, the Learning Resource Center (Library), Cafeteria and THE STUDENT CENTER.
+Additional and specific requirements may be determined by each program or division.
+Students are expected to know these requirements and comply with the established standards.
+Violations of the aforementioned rules and regulations and other additional requirements determined by the program or division are addressed in the same manner defined for violations of the Code of Disciplinary and Judicial Procedures (Code of Conduct).

+The College reserves the right to determine when a student's dress is inappropriate for a particular occasion or place on campus.
+This includes, but is not limited to, the Learning Resource Center (Library), Cafeteria and The Student Center.
 The College administration shall be the final authority on such matters.
-Failure to abide by their directives and/or requests could result in disciplinary
+Failure to abide by their directives and/or requests could result in disciplinary action.